Mawana Sugars Receives Exchange Approval for Promoter Group Reclassification

 *this image is generated using AI for illustrative purposes only.

-Mawana Sugars is seeking to reclassify the shareholding of Siel Infrastructure Estate Developers Pvt.
-Ltd. (Siel IED) from the Promoter/Promoters Group category to the Public Shareholder category.
-This move is being pursued under the Securities and Exchange Board of India (SEBI) Listing Obligations and Disclosure Requirements (LODR) Regulations, 2015.
+Mawana Sugars has received approval to reclassify Siel Infrastructure Estate Developers Private Limited from the Promoter/Promoters Group category to the Public Shareholder category.
+This reclassification has been approved under Regulation 31A of the Securities and Exchange Board of India (SEBI) Listing Obligations and Disclosure Requirements (LODR) Regulations.

 Implications of Reclassification

-1. Shareholding Structure: It may alter the overall promoter holding in the company.
+• It alters the overall promoter holding in the company.

-2. Public Float: The reclassification could potentially increase the public shareholding of the company.
+• The reclassification increases the public shareholding of the company.

 Historical Stock Returns for Mawana Sugars